Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Introduction

 \section{Introduction}

 [1]{\textbf{#1}}

+Probabilistic reasoning about the world is deeply rooted in artificial intelligence \citep{russell1995modern,pearl2009causality} and cognitive science \citep{oaksford2007bayesian}.
+As a primary source of human knowledge acquisition is communication \citep{tomasello2009cultural}, the abundance of textual data available on the Internet plays a significant role.
+While the theoretical ability to derive world knowledge based on language alone sparks ongoing debates \citep{searle1980minds,bender2020climbing,pinker2007stuff, piantadosi2022meaning}, in practice, modern large language models (LLMs) show impressive performance on world-related tasks, even when trained exclusively on text \citep{brown2020language}.

-\defn{Language modeling} was originally defined as a probability distribution over finite sequences of tokens from a given vocabulary \cite{shannon1948mathematical, bahl1983maximum}.
-With the rise of Large Language Models (LLMs), the common use of these models has shifted \cite{rogers2024position}.
-In the original sense, the primary use was \defn{distribution estimation}: the goal was to output a probability distribution $\ptheta$ that matches the language's data-generating distribution.
-Recently, however, these models have been used for \defn{response prediction} instead: the goal is to output ``correct'' responses to queries \cite{chung2022scalinginstructionfinetunedlanguagemodels, brown2020language}.
-Towards the goal of making such systems better, recent models additionally undergo reward-based tuning \citep[e.g., RLHF;][]{ziegler2020finetuninglanguagemodelshuman} to align their responses with human preferences.
+\defn{Language modeling} originally referred to a probability distribution over finite strings of tokens from a given vocabulary \citep{shannon1948mathematical, bahl1983maximum}.
+With the rise of LLMs, the common use has shifted \citep{rogers2024position}.
+The change occurs along two dimensions: (1) The learning task has shifted from \defn{distribution estimation}---learning to match the language's data-generating distribution---to \defn{response prediction}, outputting ``correct'' responses to queries \citep{chung2022scalinginstructionfinetunedlanguagemodels, brown2020language}.
+(2) Learning has shifted from the source (consisting of language or ``words'') to a target which consists of facts and events (or ``world'').
+Despite these changes, models still typically output probabilities over tokens (obtained as the softmax over the ``logits''), yielding a distribution over words.